PauseAI/pauseai-website/src/posts/summit.md

 description: What it would take to organize a summit on AI safety.
 ---

+_Update June 7th, 2023: UK is hosting an AI safety summit in autumn 2023._

 AI presents very real risks to humanity, including the [risk of extinction](/xrisk).
 Progress in AI capabilities is accelerating at a [frantic pace](/urgency), and we are not prepared for the consequences.
 AI companies are locked in a race to the bottom, where safety is not the highest priority.